State governments of the United States: Upper houses

-In the 49 bicameral legislatures, the upper house is called the "Senate".
+In the 49 bicameral legislatures, the upper house is called the "Senate."

 Until 1964, state senators were generally elected from districts that were not necessarily equal in population.
 In some cases state senate districts were based partly on county lines.
 In the vast majority of states, the Senate districts provided proportionately greater representation to rural areas.
 However, in the 1964 decision Reynolds v.
 Sims, the U.S. Supreme Court ruled that, unlike the United States Senate, state senates must be elected from districts of approximately equal population.

 Lower houses

-In 40 of the 49 bicameral state legislatures, the lower house is called the "House of Representatives".
+In 40 of the 49 bicameral state legislatures, the lower house is called the "House of Representatives."
 The name "House of Delegates" is only used in Maryland, Virginia, and West Virginia.
-California and Wisconsin call their lower house the "State Assembly", while Nevada and New York simply call the lower house the "Assembly".
-New Jersey calls its lower house the "General Assembly".
+California and Wisconsin call their lower house the "State Assembly," while Nevada and New York simply call the lower house the "Assembly."
+New Jersey calls its lower house the "General Assembly."

 Executive

-The executive branch of every state is headed by an elected Governor.
-Most states have a plural executive, in which several key members of the executive branch are directly elected by the people and serve alongside the Governor.
-These include the offices of Lieutenant Governor (often on a joint ticket with the Governor) and Attorney General, Secretary of State, auditors (or comptrollers or controllers), Treasurer, Commissioner of Agriculture, Commissioner (or Superintendent) of Education, and Commissioner of Insurance.
+The executive branch of every state is led by an elected governor.
+Most states have a plural executive, in which several key members of the executive branch are directly elected by the people and serve alongside the governor.
+These include the offices of lieutenant governor (often on a joint ticket with the governor) and attorney general, secretary of state, auditors (or comptrollers or controllers), treasurer, commissioners of agriculture, commissioner or superintendent of education, and commissioner of insurance.

 Each state government is free to organize its executive departments and agencies in any way it likes.
 This has resulted in substantial diversity among the states with regard to every aspect of how their governments are organized.